-Containerized secure facilities, made by building out ISO shipping containers, can be the best option for a SCIF or SAPF if your priorities are speed, simplified acquisition or relocatability.
+Container SCIFs or SAPFs, made by building out ISO shipping containers, can be the best option for an ICD 705 facility if your priorities are speed, simplified acquisition or relocatability.

 A container SCIF is a secure facility where you can process, store or discuss classified information like a regular SCIF, but it’s typically smaller in size and can oftentimes be transported using traditional methods.
 These containers can be used as briefing rooms, workstations, conference rooms, server rooms, and storage.
 People tend to choose container SCIFs if they need a secure space but have run out of room in their current facility, or if they need a secure space that isn’t permanent, as in it can be relocated while maintaining its accreditation.